 Grains are one of the worst ingredients for cats (obligate carnivores) and dogs (carnivores).
 They need meat, not harmful fillers like grains.

 “This is very easy to understand,” says Roger Biduk.
 “According to the Association for Pet Obesity Prevention (APOP) 55 percent of adult cats and 53 percent of adult dogs and are officially overweight or obese.
-This isn’t because they eat too much or don’t get enough exercise, it’s 100% because of dangerous and cheap fillers like grains, corn and other garbage ingredients that are full of carbohydrates and sugar in store-bought and veterinarian-recommended kibble.
-I don’t have to worry about that… my Siberian Husky is the healthiest dog around because he’s fed a 100% balanced, enzyme-rich raw-meat diet and unlike 90% of pet owners I will never, ever have to bring him to see a veterinarian because of a food-related illness or disease leading to premature death!”.
+This isn’t because they eat too much or don’t get enough exercise, it’s 100% because of dangerous and cheap fillers like grains, corn and other garbage ingredients that are loaded with carbohydrates (starches and sugars) in store-bought and veterinarian-sold kibble (i.e. Hill’s Prescription Diets) I don’t have to worry about that… my Siberian Husky is the healthiest dog around because he’s fed a 100% balanced, enzyme-rich raw-meat diet and unlike 90% of pet owners I will never, ever have to bring him to see a veterinarian because of a food-related illness or disease leading to premature death!”.